Ann

 ‘I am always doing that which I cannot do, in order that I may learn how to do it’ - Picasso

-• The new documentary film about Ann, “My Bones Are Woven” was screened by the British Library, London, on Friday, November 18, 2022.
-Speakers included Ann Coxon, Curator of International Art at Tate Modern.
-You can watch the trailer, and if you wish the whole documentary here or see below.
+• The documentary film about Ann, “My Bones Are Woven” was screened by the British Library, in London, 2022.
+Speakers included Ann Coxon, then Curator of International Art at Tate Modern.
+You can watch the trailer below

 Film: "My Bones Are Woven" Trailer